mohaalajmi/tiktok-username-checker/README.md

 1) Your pip is not recognized!

    --> Uninstall your current Python Version and download it again.
-   Don't forget to tick the " Add to Path " Box - Fixed.
+   Don't forget to tick the " Add to Path " Box.
+Fixed.

 ## Legal

 This was merely a speedrun to demonstrate how username checkers work.

 This is illegal if you use this without the consent of the owners (in this case, the TikTok team).

 The software designed to perform website security testing.

 The author is not responsible for any illegal use of these programs.

 I am not accountable for anything you get into.
 I am not accountable for any of your actions.

 This is 100% educational, please do not misuse this tool.

 ## Contact